-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of Custer County, Montana (the government) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the government's basic financial statements, and have issued our report thereon dated March 22, 2024.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of Custer County, Montana (the government) as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the government's basic financial statements, and have issued our report thereon dated January 3, 2025.
 The report included an explanatory paragraph to describe a change in accounting principles.
-The report on governmental activities and aggregate remaining fund information was qualified because we did not observe year-end inventory counts and because the government's accounting records related to inventory do not permit retroactive tests of inventory quantities.
+Also, the report on governmental activities and aggregate remaining fund information was qualified because we did not observe year-end inventory counts and because the government's accounting records related to inventory do not permit retroactive tests of inventory quantities.
+Further, the report on governmental activities was qualified because we were unable to obtain sufficient appropriate audit evidence regarding the Total Other Post-Employment Benefits (OPEB) liability as of June 30, 2024, because the government did not provide the necessary supporting documentation to substantiate the Total OPEB liability recorded in the governmental activities.